 If preferred, you can still choose to annotate and upload your edits on the PDF version.
 All instructions for proofing will be given in the e-mail we send to authors, including alternative methods to the online version and PDF.

-We will do everything possible to get your article published quickly and accurately - please upload all of your corrections within 48 hours.
+We will do everything possible to get your article published quickly and accurately.
+Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
+Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
 It is important to ensure that all corrections are sent back to us in one communication.
 Please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.
-Note that Elsevier may proceed with the publication of your article if no response is received.

-The corresponding author, at no cost, will be provided with a personalized link providing 50 days free access to the final published version of the article on ScienceDirect.
-This link can also be used for sharing via email and social networks.
+The corresponding author will, at no cost, receive a customized Share Link providing 50 days free access to the final published version of the article on ScienceDirect.
+The Share Link can be used for sharing the article via any communication channel, including email and social media.
 For an extra charge, paper offprints can be ordered via the offprint order form which is sent once the article is accepted for publication.
 Both corresponding and co-authors may order offprints at any time via Elsevier's Webshop.
 Corresponding authors who have published their article gold open access do not receive a Share Link as their final published version of the article is available open access on ScienceDirect and can be shared through the article DOI link.Open access